 Interesting sidenote: short marriages are becoming rarer.
 Of those married in 2011, only 7% were divorced by their 5th wedding anniversary.
 This is a 50% lower divorce rate than for marriages in the 80s and 90s, where divorce rates averaged 11%.

 The ONS publishes figures for the cumulative percentage of marriages ending in divorce by year of marriage.
 From these figures, we can extrapolate the percentage of marriages ending for each year of marriage.
 This is the risk during each year that an average couple will divorce.Get Expert Advice You can contact us for confidential family law advice.
 We offer free, no obligation, telephone consultations for qualifying individuals.
 If you would like to book an initial phone consultation at no cost, please contact us today.
-We will remain fully operational for the duration of the Coronavirus COVID-19 Crisis.
-Copyright 2013-2020 Rainscourt Law LLP.
+Copyright 2013-2022 Rainscourt Law LLP.
 All rights reserved.